-“During this evolutionary journey we discovered that the creation of a world-class gin involves a mix of artistic vision, science, perseverance and, frankly, a good dose of serendipity.
+“During this evolutionary journey we discovered that the creation of a world-class gin involves a mix of artistic vision, science, perseverance and, frankly, a good dose of sailor’s serendipity.”

-We decided to start by using juniper and Coriander seed as a base, and then to build up the profiles of our first two gins, The Cutlass and The Sabre from there.
+“We decided to start by using juniper and coriander seed as a base, and then to build up the profiles of our first two gins - The Cutlass and The Sabre - from there.”

-Using a range of ingredients traditionally used in gin as well as a number of uniquely Australian ingredients that we thought would help us build the flavor profile we were looking for, we macerated and distilled each ingredient separately so that we could identify the characters that each botanical could bring to the final product.
+Using a range of ingredients traditionally used in gin as well as a number of uniquely Australian ingredients that we thought would help them build the flavour profile they were looking for, the West Winds’ crew macerated and distilled each ingredient separately so that they could identify the characters that each botanical could bring to the final product.

-The use of both lemon and lime is considered fairly nontraditional but we felt they worked much better than other typical Citrus mixes as Lemon and Lime work beautifully with the addition of Lemon Myrtle and Cinnamon Myrtle.
-The myrtles form a bridging gap between the Citrus and spice notes in both The Sabre and The Cutlass.
+“The use of both lemon and lime is considered fairly non-traditional but we felt they worked much better than other typical citrus mixes as lemon and lime work beautifully with the addition of lemon myrtle and cinnamon myrtle,” said Paul.

 Earthy tones are achieved using more ‘traditional’ botanicals like liquorice, angelica and allspice.

-Part of the tomato family, there are over 100 species of Solanums (Wild Tomatoes) in Australia.
+Part of the tomato family, there are over 100 species of Solanums (wild tomatoes) in Australia.
 However, only six are known to be edible.
 In the red, sandy deserts in central Australia the plants grow quickly after summer rains, mainly from dormant root stock which can last for many years between favourable seasons.

-We completed our development phase in November 2010 and then scaled up the recipe for our Arnold Holstein still.
-Just weeks after our first commercial runs we received a Double Gold medal for The Cutlass and a Gold medal for The Sabre at the 2011 San Francisco International Spirits Competition.
+“We completed our development phase in November 2010 and then scaled up the recipe for our Arnold Holstein still.
+Just weeks after our first commercial runs we received a Double Gold medal for The Cutlass and a Gold medal for The Sabre at the 2011 San Francisco International Spirits Competition.”

-We have since added our navy strength gin, The Broadside, to our portfolio along with a number of other small-batch gins and have installed a new 600 litre still, "Pugwash", at our distillery in Margaret River.
+“We have since added our Navy-strength gin, The Broadside, to our portfolio along with a number of other small-batch gins and have installed a new 600-litre still, Pugwash, at our new distillery and tavern in Margaret River.”